togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

 * We want it to be reasonably isolated so that a test failure can be properly attributed to a failure of the system under test.
 This means (but doesn't mandate) minimizing any dependencies on external systems like network availability, database servers, or other tests running properly.
 * We want it to be fast.
 A major goal here is to tighten the feedback loop between code and verification.
 If a test suite is so slow that developers are discouraged from running all relevant tests in response to even the smallest change, then it is not serving that purpose.
-* We want the test to be focused so that if it fails, we can have a good idea where an error might reside and can isolate the issue and repair it rapidly.
+* We want the test to be focused so that if it fails, we have a good idea where an error might reside and can isolate the issue and repair it rapidly.
 Personally I find this to generally be of lesser importance than the other two, but it is important nevertheless.

 If we can keep to these goals while implementing our tests, especially given the intentional broadness of the Behavior Driven Development approach, then what is it to say they are not "unit tests" but an argument over semantics?